The k-aggregation Closure for Covering Sets: -aggregation Closure of Covering Sets

 Since $C'_I \subseteq C_I$, we know $\conv(C_I') + \R^n_+ \subseteq \conv(C_I) + \R^n_+ = \conv(C_I)$, here the last equality is because that $\R^n_+$ is the recession cone of $C$ and the integer hull $\conv(C_I)$.
 On the other hand, for any $x \in \conv(C_I)$, it can be written as the convex combination of points in $C_I$, meaning that there exists $t_j \geq 0, y_j \in C_I, j \in J, \sum_{j \in J} t_j = 1$, such that $x = \sum_{j \in J} t_j y_j$.
 From the construction of $C_I'$, we know for each $y_j \in C_I,$ there is $y_j' \leq y_j$ for some $y_j' \in C_I'$.
 So: $\sum_{j \in J} t_j y_j' \leq \sum_{j \in J} t_j y_j = x$, and here $\sum_{j \in J} t_j y_j' \in \conv(C_I')$.
 Hence $x \in \conv(C_I') + \R^n_+$, which concludes the proof of $\conv(C_I') + \R^n_+ = \conv(C_I)$.

 So far we have shown that the integer hull $\conv(C_I)$ is a polyhedron, due to the finiteness of $C_I'$.
-Denote $\conv(C_I): = \{x \in \R^n_+ \mid Ax \geq b\}$.
-Lastly, we want to show that $(A,b)$ can be assumed to have non-negative entries.
-This is obvious since if some entry $A_{ij} < 0$, then $e^j$ will not be an extreme ray of the recession cone of $\conv(C_I)$.
-For the right-hand-side vector $b$, if some entry has negative value, then its corresponding constraint will become redundant since $\conv(C_I) \subseteq \R^n_+$.
+Denote $\conv(C_I): = \{x \in \R^n_+ \mid Ax \leq b\}$.
+Lastly, we want to show that $(A,b)$ can be assumed to have non-positive entries.
+This is obvious since if some entry $A_{ij} > 0$, then $e^j$ will not be an extreme ray of the recession cone of $\conv(C_I)$.
+For the right-hand-side vector $b$, if some entry is positive, then its corresponding constraint will become redundant since $\conv(C_I) \subseteq \R^n_+$.
 Therefore, we complete the proof. \end{proof}

 Given a covering set $Q$, for the $\Lambda(Q)$ as defined in \eqref{eq: Lambda_S}, we have the following easy observation: \begin{observation} $\Lambda(Q) \subseteq \R^n_-$. \end{observation}